shiitake/.cfg/.local/bin/setup/readme.md

 1. From a fresh install, open a console (Ctrl-Alt-F2)
 2. Login as the user you created when installing the os
 3. Change to root: `su -`
-4. Add yourself to sudo and exit: `echo "username ALL=(ALL) NOPASSWD:ALL" | tee /etc/sudoers.d/username && exit`
-4. Install git, curl, sudo and software properties common: `sudo apt install -y git curl sudo software-properties-common`
+4. Install curl: `apt install -y curl`
-5. Run the start-here script: `curl -Lks https://raw.githubusercontent.com/shiitake/.cfg/linux/.local/bin/setup/start-here.sh | /bin/bash`
+5. Run the start-here script: `curl -Lks https://raw.githubusercontent.com/shiitake/.cfg/linux/.local/bin/setup/go.sh | bash -s username`
 6. Wait for everything to finish.
 7. Once it has completed reboot and login: `sudo reboot`